Our guide to copyright for students, staff and researchers.

 Who owns copyright and how can you tell?

 Copyright ownership depends on how the work was created and the format of the work.
 Ownership usually belongs to the creator of the work but there are exceptions where copyright ownership can be transferred, sold or waived.

-Copyright can sometimes be identified by the use of a copyright symbol ©, but don’t assume that if the symbol is not used that a work is not covered by copyright.
+Copyright can sometimes be identified by the use of a copyright symbol ©.
+However, this isn't a requirement of all works, so do not assume that an absence of the symbol means the work is not covered by copyright.

 There are various exceptions included in UK copyright law that allow for the reuse of copyright material within education and research.
 Many of these are 'fair dealing' exceptions, and are based on the idea that reuse should be limited and fair.

 Different use cases come with different sets of exceptions.
 Expand the drop-down below for details.